apz28/D-xml/README.md

 Some features in this implementation

 f1.
-Supports different encodings (char, wchar & dchar)
+Supports different character encodings (char, wchar & dchar)

 f2.
 SAX parsing with parent node tracking